textarcana/post-to-twitter-from-the-shell-via-ruby/README.md

+# twit.rb

-# Post to Twitter from the shell, using Ruby
+## Post to Twitter from the shell, using Ruby

-Possibly the *least* featureful Twitter client in existence.
+This is possibly the *least* featureful Twitter client in existence.

 ## How to use

 Call as follows:

-        ruby tweet.rb username "my tweet"
+        ruby twit.rb username "my tweet"

 Or you can include your password in the command like so.
 Note that this is hugely insecure as your password will wind up in your history